ThomasVrancken/info9023-mlops/directed_work/02_flask/README.md

     - `/` : This route should return a welcome message.
 You should use a Jinja2 template to render the HTML content.
     - `/predict` : This route should accept a POST request with a JSON payload containing input data for a machine learning model.
 The route should return a JSON response with the predicted output of the model.
     - (optional) `/past_predictions` : This route should return a list of past predictions made by the model.
 You can store the past predictions in memory or in a file.
+    - (optional) `/modify_last_prediction` : This route should allow the user to modify the last past predictions.
+You can use a PUT request to update the last prediction.
 - Create a Dockerfile for your Flask application and build a Docker image.
 - Run a Docker container from the image and test the `/predict` route using Postman or `curl`.